Sal Maglie: Personal life

 In March 1941, Maglie eloped with Kay Pileggi, whom he had dated for a while; the couple was married in a Catholic ceremony in May of that year.
 They adopted a boy, Sal Jr., in 1955, and another son, Joseph, in 1963, after Sal Sr. had finished his first coaching stint with the Red Sox.
 Kay suffered a return of cancer that year (she had undergone surgery to treat it in 1958) and died four years later, in 1967.
 The pitcher remarried in 1971, to Doris, becoming the stepfather of her daughter Holly.
 During the 1950s, Maglie lived in Riverdale, The Bronx.

+Maglie appeared as a special guest on the CBS television show, I've Got a Secret, on the September 22, 1954 episode.

 During the 1970s, Maglie was employed by a wholesale liquor distributor as a salesman.
 Later in the decade, he worked for the Niagara Falls Convention Bureau as their membership coordinator.
 He retired in 1979.
 A lover of Italian food, Maglie's favorite restaurant in Niagara Falls was the Como Restaurant, where he was a frequent customer.
 Golf was a hobby of his in retirement, and he would sign autographs at card shows and pitch in old-timers' games.
 Joseph, his second son, was a member of the United States Air Force.

 Following Maglie's first wife's death, his son, Sal Jr., struggled with drug addiction and depression.
 When the younger Sal died in 1985, his adoptive father's health suffered.
 Sal Sr. had recovered from a near-fatal brain aneurysm suffered in 1982, but following a 1987 stroke, he moved into the Niagara Falls Memorial Nursing Home.
 He lived for five more years before dying on December 28, 1992, due to bronchial pneumonia complications.